MarkoMuc/mem-allocators/notes/pool-alloc.md

 destroyed dynamically, especially in a random order.
 Pools provide very little fragmentation and allocate/free in constant time **O(1)**.

-Poll allocators are usually used to allocate groups of thins at once which share the same lifetime.
+Poll allocators are usually used to allocate groups of things at once which share the same lifetime.

 ## Basic Logic